• DOWNLOAD

 │ └── Game Title (EUR)[b].rom

 The abundance of releases a title may have seen throughout the world is multiplied by versions the developer released and again multiplied by ROM-dumps.
-Subsequently, many ROM-collections and
+Subsequently, many ROM-collections and system-libraries are simply too large and unwieldy for practical purposes.

-In the interest of bringing forth functional libraries it may be desireable to consolidate each title without
+In the interest of bringing forth functional libraries it may be desireable to consolidate each title without regard for region or version.

 Several sub-directories to house assets are automatically created for each jacket.
 Custom subdirectories can also be created.